 In November and December of 2010, the Company sold shares of common stock for \$278,600 in cash to investors pursuant to a private placement memorandum.
 These shares were not issued by the December 31, 2010 year end.
-In February and March of 2011, the Company sold additional shares of common stock for \$763,302 in cash to investors pursuant to a private placement memorandum.
-During the second quarter of 2011, the Company sold additional shares of common stock for \$752,303 in cash pursuant to this private placement memorandum.
-At the end of the second quarter 2011, the Company closed this offering and issued 5,980,685 shares of common stock to investors.
-In connection with this private placement, the Company issued 598,069 shares of common stock to the Placement Agent as commission for the shares of common stock sold to investors.
+At the end of the second quarter 2011, the Company closed this offering and issued 928,667 shares of common stock to these investors.
+At the end of September 2011, the Company raised \$142,000 through investors' exercise of warrants to purchase shares of common stock for cash.
+These shares were not issued by the September 30, 2011 end of the quarter.
+Subsequently in October of 2011, 473,334 shares of common stock were issued to these investors.